 5:30 - 5:50: Carolyn Yackel Realizing Algebraic Structures Through Knitting.

-abstract Carolyn's homepage excellent picture of Carolyn
+abstract Carolyn's homepage

 And, of course, we hosted the Knitting Network on Thursday, January 6, 8:15 p.m.-9:45 p.m.: photos.

-The mathematics which arises in fiber arts such as knitting, crocheting, tatting, and quilting includes topology, graph theory, number theory and algebra.
+The mathematics that arises in fiber arts such as knitting, crocheting, tatting, and quilting includes topology, graph theory, number theory and algebra.
 This session brings together mathematicians to present a wide variety of mathematics research and work in mathematics education related to the fiber arts.
 We begin by giving an overview of basic mathematical questions in this area, including: